paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-046-justice-system-improvement.md

 For transfer of functions, personnel, assets, and liabilities of the Federal Law Enforcement Training Center of the Department of the Treasury to the Secretary of Homeland Security, and for treatment of related references, see sections 203(4), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).

 #### Employment of Annuitants by Federal Law Enforcement Training Center
 Pub.
 L. 107–206, title I, § 1202, Aug.
 2, 2002, 116 Stat.
 887, as amended by Pub.
 L. 109–295, title IV, Oct.
 4, 2006, 120 Stat.
 1374; Pub.
 L. 110–161, div.
 E, title IV, Dec.
 26, 2007, 121 Stat.
 2068; Pub.
 L. 110–329, div.
 D, title IV, Sept.
 30, 2008, 122 Stat.
 3677; Pub.
 L. 111–83, title IV, Oct.
 28, 2009, 123 Stat.
 2166; Pub.
 L. 112–74, div.
 D, title IV, Dec.
 23, 2011, 125 Stat.
 966; Pub.
 L. 113–6, div.
 D, title IV, Mar.
 26, 2013, 127 Stat.
 364; Pub.
 L. 113–76, div.
 F, title IV, Jan.
 17, 2014, 128 Stat.
-266, provided that: “(a) The Federal Law Enforcement Training Center may, for a period ending not later than December 31, 2016, appoint and maintain a cadre of up to 350 Federal annuitants: (1) without regard to any provision of title 5, United States Code, which might otherwise require the application of competitive hiring procedures; and (2) who shall not be subject to any reduction in pay (for annuity allocable to the period of actual employment) under the provisions of section 8344 or 8468 of such title 5 or similar provision of any other retirement system for employees.
+266; Pub.
+L. 114–4, title IV, Mar.
+4, 2015, 129 Stat.
+59, provided that: “(a) The Federal Law Enforcement Training Center may, for a period ending not later than December 31, 2017, appoint and maintain a cadre of up to 350 Federal annuitants: (1) without regard to any provision of title 5, United States Code, which might otherwise require the application of competitive hiring procedures; and (2) who shall not be subject to any reduction in pay (for annuity allocable to the period of actual employment) under the provisions of section 8344 or 8468 of such title 5 or similar provision of any other retirement system for employees.
 A reemployed Federal annuitant as to whom a waiver of reduction under paragraph (2) applies shall not, for any period during which such waiver is in effect, be considered an employee for purposes of subchapter III of chapter 83 or chapter 84 of title 5, United States Code, or such other retirement system (referred to in paragraph (2)) as may apply. “(b) No appointment under this section may be made which would result in the displacement of any employee. “(c) For purposes of this section—“(1) the term ‘Federal annuitant’ means an employee who has retired under the Civil Service Retirement System, the Federal Employees’ Retirement System, or any other retirement system for employees; “(2) the term ‘employee’ has the meaning given such term by section 2105 of such title 5; and “(3) the counting of Federal annuitants shall be done on a full time equivalent basis.”

 #### Annual Outstanding Student Award
 Pub.
 L. 107–67, title I, Nov.
 12, 2001, 115 Stat.
 516, and similar provisions authorizing the Federal Law Enforcement Training Center to use gifts of property for authorized purposes, including funding of an annual gift to the outstanding student who graduated from a basic training program at the Center during the previous fiscal year, were transferred to a note set out under [section 464 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section464&num=0&edition=prelim), Domestic Security.